1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

 The highest scoring two teams from these three rounds then goes on to compete in a Final Round, in which Case 2 will be argued.
 Where both teams in the Final Round have presented the same side in Round 2, a coin toss performed by a Young Citizens representative will decide who argues which side.

 Each participating student (apart from the jury) is given a score out of ten for their performance by a judge.
-There is also a team score for each round which is out of ten.
+There is also a team score out of ten for each round.
 The scoring is based on criteria such as clarity, quality of arguments, accuracy, non-reliance on notes and timekeeping.
 In the competition, judges’ decisions are always final and cannot be appealed.

 The verdict of the trial (guilty or not guilty) is decided by the jury, but has no relevance to the scoring and therefore progression in the competition.